InkyUmbrella/InkyUmbrella/README.md

 # 👋Hello!
-My mane is InkyUmbrella :umbrella:
+My name is InkyUmbrella :umbrella:

 I'm a Big Data Technology student in Ocean University of China (中国海洋大学,OUC) 🎓,a member of [IT Studio](https://wiki.itstudio.club/wiki/about/intro.html), which is a famous club of computer technology of OUC.